 It goes without saying that water is intended for everyone.
 With that in mind, Liquid Death isn’t curated for all audiences – and that’s on purpose.

 As a result, Liquid Death seems to cater to a younger crowd.
-But we don’t want to make any assumptions about age, as we know there’s plenty of 50-year old rockers out there.
+But I don’t want to make any assumptions about age, as I know there are plenty of 50-year-old rockers out there.

 All in all, if you’re a non-conformist that’s comfortable with the ‘eccentric’ lifestyle, this water bottle company could be for you.

 Comparison: Liquid Death vs. Polar Seltzer